 If you’re only sleeping six to seven hours a night, that is suboptimal.

-good sleep essential self-care
+good sleep essential self-care and can be added to a checklist

 You can experiment with your eating and sleep schedule to further optimize your self-care.